deannabosschert/project-1-1920/README.md

 ## 📋 Concept
-_What does your app do, what is the goal? (passing butter)_
+_What does your app do, what is the goal? (passing butter)_ This is an online paper-assistent that assists with choosing sources (media carriers), based on the OBA-API.
+It's a child-friendly environment in which you can develop yourself with filter, sort and insights in your personal environment.

 ## ⚙️ Installation
 Clone this repository to your own device: